 Provide your contact details for follow-up

-Note: In case you are sending a photography cover letter via email, you should mention in the subject line the job title you are applying for and include your name in the email to catch the hiring manager’s attention.
+Note: In case you are sending the cover letter via email, you should mention in the subject line the job title you are applying for and include your name in the email to catch the hiring manager’s attention.

 Subject: Application for a Photographer Job Position- Your Name